How Laser Systems Work

 Why Use Laser Systems Over Other Cleaning and Removal Methods

-Selective, precise stripping of layers.
+Selective, precise stripping off layers.
 Laser, unlike sandblasting, is selective, making it easy to focus on a very small spot or strip with no effect on adjacent materials.

 No damage to the substrate.
-The removal of the degraded or coated layer affects only a few microns and the materials absorb the radiation according to their color, making the action of the laser even more specific.
+The removal of degraded or coated layer affects only a few microns and the materials absorb the radiation according to their color; making laser cleaners a precise and specific process that can preserve base materials.

 Faster, more cost-efficient procedure.
 Laser cleaning systems provide the lowest operating cost of all industrial cleaning methods.
 Lasers are many times faster than the use of chemicals, lowering labor costs.
 Large material and disposal costs are eliminated because the laser leaves no waste or debris.
 Often returns on the investment can be seen in less than a year.

-While there are a variety of systems currently on the market, none are 100% effective in removing rust, paint, and other surface materials that are in difficult to reach areas.
-Most systems use a statically positioned galvo scan head because this approach limits the laser cleaning ability to only the static path of the trajectory beam with an F-theta lens.
+While there are a variety of systems currently on the market, most systems use a statically positioned Galvo scan head.
+This approach limits the laser cleaning ability to only the static path of the trajectory beam with an F-theta lens, therefore making it difficult to achieve 100% effectiveness in removing rust, paint, and other surface materials in difficult to reach areas.

-As an analogy, imagine the sun and the direction of its rays hitting an object at 12 o’clock noon.
+As an analogy, imagine the sun and the direction of its rays hitting an object at noon.
 The sun’s rays either hit the object directly over the top or depending on the object’s angle from the sun, it will hit the side of the object that is exposed to the sun’s rays thereby leaving the other areas unaffected.
-Furthermore, other systems aren’t efficient at preventing accidental exposure to excess laser radiation.
+Furthermore, many systems fail to implement efficiency at preventing accidental exposure to excess laser radiation.

 The CleanTech Laser Tower systems are available as a standalone or can easily be integrated into a production line, while the CleanTech Handheld which is a portable unit, making it useful in the field or on the factory floor.